Dean Emeritus and Leeds Professor of Management

 B.S., Packaging Technology, Michigan State University

 Richard A. Cosier served as Dean of the Krannert School from 1999 to 2010, and continues on the faculty as the Leeds Professor of Management.
-He also serves as the academic director of the Entrepreneurship Bootcamp for Veterans with Disabilities.
+He also served as the academic director of the Entrepreneurship Bootcamp for Veterans with Disabilities.
 He was

 named Dean Emeritus of the Krannert School by the Purdue Board of Trustees in September 2011.
 He formerly served as Dean and Fred E. Brown Chair of Business Administration at the University of Oklahoma and Associate Dean for Academics, Professor of Business

 Administration, and Chairperson of the Department of Management at Indiana University.
 He also held a faculty appointment at the University of Notre Dame.
 Prior to his academic career, he was a planning engineer with The Western Electric Co.
 Dean Cosier joined

 Purdue in 1999.
 Krannert is widely recognized as a leading business school.

 The Wall Street Journal, BusinessWeek and U.S. News & World Report consistently rank Krannert among the world's elite business programs.
 At Krannert, during the spring of 2000, Dean Cosier announced a $10 million gift from alumnus Jerry

 S. Rawls.
 This completed funding of Rawls Hall, which houses a portion of the Krannert School.
 While at Oklahoma, he concentrated on curricular improvement and private fund raising.
 In 1997, Dean Cosier announced an $18 million endowment from Wall Street fund

 manager Michael F. Price and a matching $12 million from the State of Oklahoma.
 In recognition of Mr. Price, the College of Business at OU was named the Michael F. Price College of Business.
 In total, Dean Cosier's fund raising and development helped add more